-AMBER Lab will move to the Georgia Institute of Technology on July 1, 2015 in the Woodruff School of Mechanical Engineering and the School of Electrical and Computer Engineering.
-It was established in 2008 in the Mechanical Engineering Department at Texas A&M University.
+AMBER Lab located at Caltech in the Department of Mechanical and Civil Engineering and Control and Dynamical Systems as part of the Department of Computing + Mathematical Sciences.
+Prior to moving to Caltech, it was located at the Georgia Institute of Technology in the Woodruff School of Mechanical Engineering and the School of Electrical and Computer Engineering, and was was established in 2008 in the Mechanical Engineering Department at Texas A&M University.

 AMBER Lab is led by Prof. Aaron Ames, is devoted to both theoretical and experimental research in bipedal robotics, locomotion, nonlinear and hybrid systems, and prosthetic design.

 - National Science Foundation: Through grants: CNS-0953823, CNS-1136104, CPS-1239055

 - Norman Hackerman Advanced Research Program (NHARP): Through award: 000512-0184-2009

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or any other funding agency.